mtiggelman/SPI-rack/README.md

 More examples can be found as Jupyter notebooks in [examples](https://github.com/mtiggelman/SPI-rack/tree/master/examples) or at the [website](http://qtwork.tudelft.nl/~mtiggelman/software/examples.html).

 ## Installation
-**Windows users:** before connecting the SPI-rack for the first time, install the drivers located in `drivers.zip`.
+**Windows 7&8 users:** before connecting the SPI-rack for the first time, install the drivers located in `drivers.zip`.
 On 64-bit systems run `SPI-Rack_x64`, on 32-bit systems run `SPI-Rack_x86`.
+This is not necessary anymore for Windows 10 systems.

 For a basic install use: `pip install spirack`.
 For more details see the website [here](http://qtwork.tudelft.nl/~mtiggelman/software/setup.html).

 ## Qcodes
-A Qcodes wrapper for the instrument is available from https://github.com/QCoDeS/Qcodes
+Qcodes wrappers for certain modules are available from https://github.com/QCoDeS/Qcodes

 ## License
 See [License](https://github.com/mtiggelman/SPI-rack/blob/master/LICENSE).